-Bilingual Educators know and implement research-based bilingual instructional allocations, models, and methods that support active learning and implement these in a variety of bilingual classrooms assuming an investigative pedagogical stance founded upon a strong understanding of bilingualism, biliteracy, and academic content.
+Bilingual Educators know and implement evidence-based bilingual instructional allocations, models, and methods that support active learning and implement these in a variety of bilingual classrooms assuming an investigative theoretical stance founded upon a strong understanding of bilingualism, biliteracy, and academic content.

-- (a) Use strategically the language of instruction and evidence-based teaching approaches to enhance the development of bilingualism, biliteracy, multiculturalism, and academic achievement. - (b) Understand and implement developmentally appropriate and differentiated instruction across bilingual classrooms that follow culturally relevant curriculum, enact rigorous standards, and enhance the use of multiple languages in integrative ways. - (c) Assume a thoughtful and analytical pedagogical stance founded upon a deep understanding of bilingualism, biliteracy, and content disciplines. - (d) Support the learning needs of sequential and simultaneous bilinguals and implement pedagogy that promotes active and deep learning, engages families and communities in instruction, heightens students' critical thinking, and ultimately builds independence in and ownership of bilingual students' learning process.
+- (a) Use strategically the language of instruction and evidence-based teaching approaches to enhance the development of bilingualism, biliteracy, multiculturalism, and academic learning. - (b) Understand and implement developmentally appropriate and differentiated instruction across bilingual classrooms that follow culturally relevant curriculum, enact rigorous standards, and enhance the use of multiple languages in integrative ways. - (c) Explore the changing roles and responsibilities of teachers within innovative learning environments and assume thoughtful and analytical pedagogical views based upon a deep understanding of bilingualism, biliteracy, and content disciplines. - (d) Support the learning needs of sequential and simultaneous bilinguals and implement pedagogy that promotes active and deep learning, engages families and communities in instruction, heightens students' critical thinking, and ultimately builds independence in and ownership of bilingual students' learning process.